The features known by the measurement tool

 Size

-Computes the number of object pixels.
-If the image has a known pixel size, the number of pixels is multiplied by the area of each pixel to give an unbiased estimate of the object’s area (2D), volume (3D), or hyper-volume (nD).
+Counts the number of object pixels to give an unbiased estimate of the object’s area (2D), volume (3D), or hyper-volume (nD).
+If the image has a known pixel size, the number of pixels is multiplied by the size of each pixel to convert the estimate into physical units.
+This works correctly for anisotropic pixels.

 SolidArea